 Living in Canada is more expensive than ever.
 Rampant inflation rates, dramatic mortgage rate hikes, and a crippling housing crisis are contributing to record-breaking amounts of household debt.
-In the G7, Canadians have the most debt.
-And during 2021, our total debt exceeded the size of the economy.

 In the hopes of better managing their debt, many Canadians are looking to the government for financial relief.
 Below, we’ll review some of the most up-to-date government debt relief initiatives.